Brandon Clarke: Professional career

+Memphis Grizzlies (2019–2026)

-Clarke was selected in the first round of the 2019 NBA draft with the 21st overall pick.
-On July 7, 2019, the Memphis Grizzlies announced that they had officially acquired the right to Clarke from the Oklahoma City Thunder for draft right to Darius Bazley and a future second round draft pick.
+Clarke was selected by the Oklahoma City Thunder in the first round of the 2019 NBA draft with the 21st overall pick.
+On July 7, 2019, the Memphis Grizzlies announced that they had officially acquired the rights to Clarke from the Thunder for the draft rights to Darius Bazley and a future second-round draft pick.
 With four double-doubles, he was named the most valuable player (MVP) of the 2019 NBA Summer League, becoming the second non-American to win the award.
-He had 15 points, 16 rebounds, 4 assists, and 3 blocks in the championship game to lead Memphis to the league championship, and earned game MVP honors as well, becoming the first non-American to win championship MVP and the first player in Summer League history to win both honors.
+He had 15 points, 16 rebounds, 4 assists and 3 blocks in the championship game to lead Memphis to the league championship, and earned game MVP honors as well, becoming the first non-American to win championship MVP and the first player in Summer League history to win both honors.